nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ArtBuddy home folder.

 **Q**: Why isn't my file path being recognised by ArtBuddy?
 **A**: If you're sure that the file exists, one common mistake new users may make is omitting the root directory from your file path.
 So do check that the file path you specified starts with a '/'.
+Please also make sure that your specified file path does not fall under the limitations of file paths in ArtBuddy mentioned in the [Appendix: Limitations with file paths in CLI](#limitations-with-file-paths-in-cli).
 If all else fails, you can try [uploading the image via GUI](#adding-by-graphical-interface) instead!

 <div align="right">